 A 20-year old builder kitchen that desperately needed an update.
 That is why the Louds called us.
-A few years previously, we had completed a finished basement project for them that you can view here.
+A few years previously, we had completed a finished basement project.

 To connect the kitchen a little more with the dining room, we opened the doorway as wide and high as we could.